 There’s no doubt that cancer is one of the most feared medical diagnosis.
-A lot of this fear may be justified, but it also causes a lot of misinformation.
+Much of this fear may be justified, but it also causes a lot of misinformation.
 Sadly, people can suffer unnecessarily due to these misconceptions.
-For example, it might cause a stigma for those with cancer, or it may delay treatment.
+For example, it might cause a stigma for those with cancer or may delay treatment.

-Let’s look at the most common, and untrue, myths about cancer.
+Let’s look at the most common and untrue myths about cancer.
 Along the way, you’ll also get tips about how to prevent cancer or detect disease early.
-Prevention goes a long way towards improved survival.
+Prevention goes a long way toward improved survival.

 Is Cancer Contagious?